Marybeth Davis: Trial

 In 1997, Davis was placed on trial for the murder of Tegan and the injury to Seth.
-It was reported that prosecutors believed that Davis suffered from Münchausen syndrome by proxy, which is a condition where an individual would falsify sickness of their children to gain attention and sympathy.
+It was reported that prosecutors believed that Davis suffered from Factitious disorder imposed on another, which is a condition where an individual would falsify sickness in their children to gain attention and sympathy.
 Although it was believed that Davis had caused the overdose of her son, she had previously stated that he suffered from Leigh syndrome or an unspecified growth hormone deficiency.
 Apart from this, Dr. Barry Wolfe believed that Tegan had suffered from the same genetic disorder.
-Tegan had been diagnosed with Reye's Syndrome shortly after her death in 1982, in Marybeth's defense, these details contradicted Dr. Hooper's report that Tegan was murdered.
+Tegan had been diagnosed with Reye syndrome shortly before she died in 1982.
+In Marybeth's defense, these details contradicted Dr. Hooper's report that Tegan was murdered.
 Although these details were present, Davis received a life sentence without the possibility of parole.
 Seth Davis died on 10 October 2002 at the age of 21; his death was recorded as a homicide.

-After signing a plea deal and giving a one-word confession in 2007, the then 55-year-old Marybeth Davis was released from prison.
+After signing a plea deal for two counts of attempt to injure by poison and giving a one-word confession in 2007, the then 55-year-old Marybeth Davis was released from prison on time served.